fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 Version 1.1.1 was released in May 2007 with a bug fix concerning snippets for search results.

-Version 2.0 is released in February 2008, with new features requested by users.
+Version 2.0 was released in February 2008, with new features requested by users.
 The main and overall aim is to exploit more features of Lucene.
 It works with Fedora version 2.2.1.

+Version 2.1 was released in April 2008, updating GSearch to work with Fedora 3.0 and taking advantage of Fedora's new messaging capability for index updates.

 The Fedora System Documentation at http://www.fedora-commons.org/developers has a link to FedoraGSearch information with introduction, new features,